2022 Copyright ASCE Hawaii Section

 ASCE Hawaii Section is proud to announce that two of our very own ASCE members will be celebrated as they accept their awards!
-Please support Steven M. Baldridge who has been selected as the 2021 HSPE Engineer of the Year, and Kapiolani M. Street who has been selected as the 2021 Young Engineer of the Year.
-Congratulations Steve and Kapi!
+Please support Edmund Chang who has been selected as the 2022 HSPE Engineer of the Year, and Brandon Uejo who has been selected as the 2022 Young Engineer of the Year.
+Congratulations Edmund and Brandon!

 Engineers invent things that amaze us in the moment.
 Think jaw-dropping space launch.
 But many of us take for granted much in this engineered world that is everyday amazing, like clean drinking water at the turn of a faucet.

 During Engineers Week we celebrate engineers and how they improve our lives.
 The need for the next generation of practical inventors and innovators continues.
 Who will step up?

 During Engineers Week or any time of year, inspire future engineers with your knowledge and enthusiasm.

 Engineers Week was founded in the United States in 1951 by the National Society of Professional Engineers to raise public awareness of engineers’ positive contributions to our quality of life.
 By promoting a technical education in math and science, Engineers Week also encourages students to pursue a career in engineering.
 Today, Engineers Week is sponsored by a formal coalition of more than 70 engineering, education, and cultural societies; and more than 50 corporations and government agencies.
 Engineers Week reaches thousands of schools, businesses, and community groups across the United States.

 The Hawaii Council of Engineering Societies (HCES) organizes local Engineers Week activities on O‘ahu annually.
 This year’s Engineers Week activities are TBD because events are being held virtually.

 Highlights of the Engineers Week Banquet include a guest speaker, the presentation of four prestigious engineering awards, and the installation of the 2022 HCES officers.